shrikant0013/gcp-aws-webidentityfederation/README.md

 4. Make AWS STS WebIdentityFederation API call to retrieve temporary credentials "https://sts.amazonaws.com/?DurationSeconds={DURATION}&Action=AssumeRoleWithWebIdentity&Version=2011-06-15&RoleSessionName={ROLE_SESSION}&RoleArn={ROLE_ARN}&WebIdentityToken={OPENIDTOKEN}"

     Where
     * ROLE_SESSION = Temporary identifier for this session.
 Helps in tracking when analyzing Cloudtrail events
     * ROLE_ARN = ARN role created in setup step 2 above
     * OPENIDTOKEN = Signed Token received from Google in prior step

 You get AWS temporary credentials from above call that can be used to make signed requests to AWS
-    ```xml
+    ```
     <Credentials>
       <AccessKeyId>something-id</AccessKeyId>
       <SecretAccessKey>something-key</SecretAccessKey>